Building with Nature provides an assessment and accreditation service. There are different levels of support available to suit your needs.

 Aim to protect and enhance wildlife, creating networks where nature can thrive, and supporting the creation of places which more effectively deliver a net gain for wildlife.

-As an applicant for Building with Nature certification, there are three possible outcomes: Candidate status, Achieved and Excellent.
+As an applicant for Building with Nature accreditation, there are three possible outcomes: Candidate status, Achieved and Excellent.

 It’s possible to apply for an award at any stage in the development process.
 For phased developments, the award can be granted for each phase as it’s completed.
 It is also possible to apply for certification of a scheme which has already been built out, or for a policy document which has already been adopted.